projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/azu.md

 Or, start with this [example cluster definition](https://github.com/Azure/aks-engine/blob/master/examples/networkpolicy/kubernetes-calico-azure.json) with these value already set, and customize to meet your needs.

-Then, [follow the ask-engine documentation to deploy your cluster](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/deploy.md), passing your cluster definition to `ask-engine deploy` via the `-m` flag.
+Then, [follow the ask-engine documentation to deploy your cluster](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/deploy.md), passing your cluster definition to `aks-engine deploy` via the `-m` flag.

 #### Other options and tools